Covid-19 & SSD benefits

 However, you do not have to have been hospitalized to qualify for benefits.
 These lingering effects can cause disability in which you would be eligible for Federal money in the form of Social Security Disability.

-If you are one of the thousands of people who are considered a “long-hauler” as a result of this pandemic call our office today for a free consultation.
+If you are one of the thousands of people who are experiencing “long-covid” as a result of this pandemic call our office today for a free consultation.

 - Questions About Social Security Disability and SSI Benefits